 5.3 Plan by Feature

 The next thing to do in the FDD process is to specify the order in which the features will be developed and implemented in the project.
-Here the factors like dependencies, potential risks, team & individual workload, and others are considered to be ready for any obstacle that can hinder feature development.
+Here factors like dependencies, potential risks, team & individual workload, and others are considered to be ready for any obstacle that can hinder feature development.
 After considering all these factors, the feature sets are assigned to the developers who are capable of developing them within the specified time.

 5.4 Design by Feature